Innoson demands investigation of acclaimed top scorer in 2023 UTME

 JAMB’s highest scorer, Umeh Nkechinyere reveals secret to her outstanding performance

-Umeh Nkechinyere, the top scorer in the 2023 Unified Tertiary Matriculation Examinations (UTME), has said her school, Deeper Life High School, was highly involved in her preparation for the Joint Admissions and Matriculation Board (JAMB) examination.
+Umeh Nkechinyere, the top scorer in the 2023 Unified Tertiary Matriculation Examinations, said her school, Deeper Life High School, was highly involved in her preparation for the JAMB examination.

-In an interview published on Saturday, July 1, Nkechinyere said she practiced a lot of past questions to familiarise herself with the kind of questions JAMB could set.
+In an interview published on Saturday, July 1, Nkechinyere said she practised a lot of past questions to familiarise herself with the kind of questions JAMB could set.

 She also credits God and her teachers for her sterling achievement.